 - When eating grains, choose mostly whole grains and not refined grains:

-- Whole grains are foods like whole wheat bread, brown rice, whole cornmeal, and oatmeal.
+- Whole grains are foods like whole-wheat bread, brown rice, whole cornmeal, and oatmeal.
 They offer lots of nutrients that your body needs, like vitamins, minerals, and fiber.
 To figure out whether a product has a lot of whole grain, check the ingredients list on the package and see if a whole grain is one of the first few items listed.

-- Refined grains are foods that have had some of the grains removed.
+- Refined grains are foods that have had some parts of the grains removed.
 This also removes some of the nutrients that are good for your health.

 - Try to avoid foods that have a lot of added sugar.
 These foods can have many calories but not much nutrition.
 Eating too much added sugar raises your blood sugar and can make you gain weight.
-You can tell if a food or drink has added sugars by looking at the Nutrition Facts label on the back of food package.
+You can tell if a food or drink has added sugars by looking at the Nutrition Facts label on the back of the food package.
 It tells you how much total sugar and added sugar is in that food or drink.

 How many carbohydrates should I eat?

 There is no one-size-fits-all amount of carbohydrates that people should eat.
 This amount can vary, depending on factors such as your age, sex, health, and whether or not you are trying to lose or gain weight.
-On average, people should get 45 to 65 percent of their calories from carbohydrates every day.
+On average, people should get 45 to 65% of their calories from carbohydrates every day.
 On the Nutrition Facts labels, the Daily Value for total carbohydrates is 275 g per day.
 This is based on a 2,000-calorie daily diet.
 Your Daily Value may be higher or lower depending on your calorie needs and health.

 Is it safe to eat a low-carb diet?

-- Artificial Sweeteners and Other Sugar Substitutes (Mayo Foundation for Medical Education and Research)
+- Artificial Sweeteners and Other Sugar Substitutes (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Carbohydrates and Diabetes (For Parents) (Nemours Foundation) Also in Spanish

-- Sweet Stuff: How Sugars and Sweeteners Affect Your Health (National Institutes of Health) Also in Spanish
+- Sweet Stuff: How Sugars and Sweeteners Affect Your Health (National Institutes of Health)

 - Whole Grains: Hearty Options for a Healthy Diet (Mayo Foundation for Medical Education and Research) Also in Spanish